35% increase in matches that resulted in a meeting

 The Problem

 Only 2 out of 10 networking matches resulted in a meeting.
-Employees were passively assigned matches with no context, no agency, and no clear reason to engage.
+Employees were passively assigned matches every few weeks with no context, no agency, and no clear reason to engage.

 The Solution